fmoessbauer/drace/HowTo/HowTo.md

 3. Execute DRace

 After setting everything up in the GUI, it's time to hit the run button and execute DRace for the first time.
 A powershell window will appear and after a short while and everything went well, you will see something like this.
+Please note that during runtime, a MSVC "Debug Assertion Failed" might fire, which states "erase iterator out of range".
+Please just click cancel and everything should be fine.

 ![8](./Images/powershell_out.png)